 If the dependent is a qualifying child, then you can claim him or her regardless of earnings.
 For the 2020 tax year, other qualifying relatives need to make under $4,300 a year to be claimed as dependents.

 How Much Can a Dependent Make?

 Relatives who qualify as dependents must have had more than half their support provided by you and must be related to your or have lived in your household for the entire year.
 A child who does not meet all the requirements for qualifying child may be claimed as a qualifying relative.
 However, qualifying relatives must earn less than a maximum income level in order to qualify as dependent.
-For 2017 tax returns, the maximum income level for qualifying relatives was $4,050.
-For 2018, the maximum has been raised to $4,150.
+For 2020 tax returns, the maximum income level for qualifying relatives is $4,300.

 Read More: Claiming Dependents for Your Taxes

 Qualifying children and relatives who are claimed as dependents but have their own income may still be required to file their own tax returns if their income exceeds a specified amount.
 Even if a dependent is not required to file, they may want to file in order to recover money withheld for federal taxes.
 Parents have the option of including their dependent child’s income with their own when they file their return, unless that income exceeds the IRS threshold for dependents.

 If you are filing a late return for the 2019 tax year, your dependents who were younger than 65 and not legally blind must file a return if their income from wages exceeded $4,200 or if their unearned income was more than $1,100.
 In addition, dependents must file if their gross income was greater than the larger of $1,100 or their earned income plus $350.

 - IRS: About Publication 501, Exemptions, Standard Deduction, and Filing Information

 - IRS: About Publication 17, Your Federal Income Tax (For Individuals)